awalki/license_api/README.md

 - telegram bot for giving licenses to users and admin panel
 - documentation
+- connection library for connecting api and software (currently working on rust crate)
 - ~~simple auth~~

 ## How to setup